The Dog Hut

 Important Note Anal Glands:

 Dog groomers are no longer recommended to express anal glands as repeated gland expression can create soft tissue trauma.
-Recurrent gland expression can create muscle tone loss in the anus, so we no longer offer this service following veterinary recommendation.
+Recurrent gland expression can create muscle tone loss in the anus, so we no longer offer this service following veterinary recommendations.

 Recurrent anal gland problems could be signs of inflammation of the gastrointestinal tract and not a problem with the gland itself.
 Inflammation of the bowel can be influenced by many things including allergies, parasites, medications, antibiotics and these can cascade to create problems with your dog's anal gland.
 You should seek veterinary care if your dog suffers with any anal gland or GI symptoms.